-8.9 The LFI must perform a comprehensive due diligence process to assess all digital currencies prior to offering them for trading and ensure that these digital currencies continue to satisfy the admissibility criteria.
+8.9 An LFI must perform a comprehensive due diligence process to assess all digital currencies prior to offering them for trading and ensure that these digital currencies continue to satisfy the admissibility criteria.
 The details of the admissibility criteria are as specified under paragraphs 8.10 to 8.12.

-8.10 As part of general controls, the minimum admissibility criteria which apply to all admissible digital currencies must include the assessment on the sovereign and sanction related risks e.g. whether the issuer is being sanctioned/from a sanctioned country.
+8.10 As part of general controls, the minimum admissibility criteria which apply to all admissible digital currencies must include the assessment on the sovereign risk e.g. whether the issuer is being sanctioned/from a sanctioned country.

-8.11 For stablecoins and non-backed digital currencies, additional measures would be required in addition to general controls.
-In this regard, the admissibility criteria must include the following considerations:
+8.11 For stablecoins and traditional cryptocurrencies, additional controls would be required in addition to general controls.
+In this regard, the admissibility criteria must include the following:

-- (i) Regulatory status of the digital currency in other jurisdictions e.g. whether it has been approved or banned by another regulator; - (ii) Information of the digital currency e.g. nature, purpose, protocols and consensus mechanism; - (iii) Governance arrangement e.g. information about the founder, issuer, management team, key persons, miners and significant holders including audited financial statement of issuer; - (iv) Amount in circulation, liquidity, trading history on volumes and prices of digital currency;
+- (i) Regulatory status of the digital currency in other jurisdictions e.g. whether it has been approved or banned by another regulator. - (ii) Information of the digital currency e.g. nature, purpose, protocols, consensus mechanism, etc. - (iii) Governance arrangement e.g. information about the founder, issuer, management team, key persons, miners, significant holders, etc. including audited financial statement of issuer. - (iv) Amount in circulation, liquidity, trading history on volumes and prices of digital currency. - (v) Market risk e.g. ownership concentration of the digital currency by a small number of individuals or entities, price manipulation, etc. - (vi) Adequacy and suitability of the technology associated with the digital currency, cybersecurity risk, cyberattack history as well as operational risk. - (vii) Mitigation of risks associated with the digital currency including risks relating to governance, legal, regulatory, cybersecurity, ML, TF, PF, other illicit finance, etc. - (viii) Traceability of the digital currency.

-- (v) Market risk e.g. ownership concentration of the digital currency by a small number of individuals or entities and price manipulation; - (vi) Adequacy and suitability of the technology associated with the digital currency, cybersecurity risk, cyberattack history as well as operational risk; - (vii) Mitigation of risks associated with the digital currency including risks relating to governance, legal, regulatory, cybersecurity, ML/TF/PF concerns and other illicit finance; and - (viii) Traceability of the digital currency.
+8.12 To manage the pecuniary risk in relation to the underlying reserve of stablecoins, the admissibility criteria would need to further include the following:

-8.12 To manage the pecuniary risk in relation to the underlying reserve of stablecoins, the admissibility criteria would need to further include the following considerations:
+- (i) Existence of public information on the value and composition of the reserves of the fiat-backed or crypto-backed stablecoin and the information is published at least quarterly by the issuer of the stablecoin.

-- (i) Existence of public information on the value and composition of the reserves of the fiat-backed or digital currency-backed stablecoin and the information is published at least quarterly by the issuer of the stablecoin. - (ii) Independent third-party verification of published information under paragraph 8.12 (i) by a suitably qualified professional at least annually. - (iii) Ability of the stablecoin to maintain a stable value relative to the fiat currency or digital currency backing it. - (iv) Existence of party clearly responsible and liable to investors for the stablecoin. - (v) Existence of redemption policy that enable stablecoin holders to redeem stablecoin in a timely fashion.
+- (ii) Independent third-party verification of published information under paragraph 8.12 (i) by a suitably qualified professional at least annually. - (iii) Ability of the stablecoin to maintain a stable value relative to the fiat currency or digital currency it references. - (iv) Existence of party clearly responsible and liable to investors for the stablecoin. - (v) Existence of redemption policy that enable stablecoin holders to redeem stablecoin in a timely fashion. - (vi) For fiat-backed stablecoin, an LFI must ensure that the issuer of the stablecoin maintain reserve that is: - (a) at least equal to the notional value of all outstanding units of the stablecoin in circulation i.e. the value is calculated as the product of the number of stablecoins in circulation and the purported pegged fiat currency value; - (b) denominated in the reference fiat currency; - (c) held in segregated accounts with regulated banks or custodians supervised by a recognised and competent regulatory authority; and - (d) consist of high-quality liquid assets. - (vii) For crypto-backed stablecoin, an LFI must ensure that the issuer of the stablecoin maintain reserve that is: - (a) meeting the predefined amount i.e. typically more than the notional value of all outstanding units of the stablecoin in circulation i.e. the value is calculated as the product of the number of stablecoins in circulation and the purported pegged digital currency value; and

-- (vi) For fiat-backed stablecoin, the LFI must ensure that the issuer of the stablecoin maintains reserves that: - (a) are at least equal to the notional value of all outstanding units of the stablecoin in circulation i.e. the value is calculated as the product of the number of stablecoins in circulation and the purported pegged fiat currency value; - (b) are denominated in the reference fiat currency; - (c) are held in segregated accounts with regulated banks or custodians supervised by a recognised and competent regulatory authority; and - (d) consist of high-quality liquid assets. - (vii) For digital currency-backed stablecoin, the LFI must ensure that the issuer of the stablecoin maintains reserves that are: - (a) meeting the predefined amount i.e. typically more than the notional value of all outstanding units of the stablecoin in circulation i.e. the value is calculated as the product of the number of stablecoins in circulation and the purported pegged digital currency value; and - (b) denominated in the reference digital currency.
+(b) denominated in the reference digital currency.